Nitish105/nitish_Portfolio/README.md

 This is a react-based application and deployed on a Vercel hosting website.

 ## Technologies Used:
-* Frontend Part: Reactjs, CSS
+* Frontend Part: Reactjs, HTML, CSS, Javascript
 * Backend Part: Nodejs, Emailjs

 ## Features: